vkikhtenko/educational_projects/pricing_recommendation/README.md

-This is an educational project: pricing recommendations

-You have at your disposal data on the behavior of customers who have already switched to these tariffs.
-You need to build a model for the classification task that will select the appropriate tariff.
-You won't need to pre—process the data - you've already done it.
-Build a model with the highest accuracy value possible.
-To pass the project successfully, you need to bring the proportion of correct answers to at least 0.75.
-Check the accuracy on the test sample yourself.
+## Exploratory data analysis.
+Research of apartment sale ads:

+You have at your disposal the data of the real estate sales service — an archive of ads for the sale of apartments in St. Petersburg and neighboring settlements for several years.
+You need to learn how to determine the market value of real estate.
+To do this, conduct a exploratory analysis of the data and set the parameters that affect the price of the objects.
+This will allow you to build an automated system: it will track down anomalies and fraudulent activity.

+## Used libraries:

+matplotlib, numpy, pandas, plotly, seaborn, sklearn, tqdm

+## Conclusion:

 I uploaded the data and evaluated the available information using the .info() and .describe() methods.
 I built histograms to estimate the distribution of data.
 I evaluated the correlation between the predictors and then decided to delete the number of calls due to the high correlation with the number of minutes.